Alaska Cruise From Seattle: Should I Embark In The PNW?

 Seattle has two convenient cruise ports: Bell Street Pier Cruise Terminal (Pier 66) and Smith Cove Cruise Terminal (Pier 91).
 The former is used by Norwegian and Oceania and is located downtown near the Pike Place Market.

 Pier 91, used by Princess, Royal Caribbean, Carnival, Celebrity, and most other major cruise lines, is further north of downtown.
+Dividing the cruise guests between two ports on certain days helps to dissipate between the crowds and line-ups.

 Guests Can Cruise On A Mega-Ship